timofeysie/heroes2/README.md

 ## <a name="the-favicon.ico">The favicon.ico</a>

 The StackOverflow [#1 answer](http://stackoverflow.com/questions/2208933/how-do-i-force-a-favicon-refresh):
-force browsers to download a new version using the link tag and a querystring on your filename.
+force browsers to download a new version using the link tag and a query string on your filename.
 This is especially helpful in production environments to make sure your users get the update.
 ```